FelixOnline/v2/content/articles/2012-11-1-bond-23-the-skyfall-of-m.md

 subtitle: >
   Bond is most definitely back
 date: "2012-11-01 23:00:33 +0000"

 # Attributes from Felix Online V1
 id: "2804"
 old_path: /film/2804/bond-23-the-skyfall-of-m
 aliases:
  - /film/2804/bond-23-the-skyfall-of-m
+imported: true
+comments:
+ - Great review The films a fantastic and fitting tribute to 50 years of Bond on the silver screenwhy are you hating what the fuck has him aksnig people to add him on facebook got to do with you faggot shut up and go find someone else to bully you cunt

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:
+ - mc4509

+# Homepage control params
 headline: true
 featured: true